schneems/threaded/README.md

 Why wait?
 If you're doing IO in MRI, or really anything in JRuby you can speed up your programs dramatically by using threads.
 Threads however are a low level primitive in Ruby that can be difficult to use.
 For a primer on threads check out [Working with Ruby Threads](http://www.jstorimer.com/products/working-with-ruby-threads).
 Threaded implements a few common thread patterns into an easy to use interface letting you focus on writing your code and letting Threaded worry about running that code as fast as possible.
 Threaded currently includes a threaded background queue, a thread pool, and promises.

-Threaded does not use any fancy "metaprogramming" and prefers explicit fast execution over semantic beauty.
-The internals should be "simple", easy to read, and easy to debug.

 ## Install